networknext/next/sdk/docs/source/next_client_t.rst

 	- **bind_address** -- An address string describing the bind address and port to bind to.
 Typically "0.0.0.0:0" is passed in, which binds to any IPv4 interface and lets the system pick a port.
 Alternatively, you can bind to a specific port, for example: "0.0.0.0:50000".

 	- **packet_received_callback** -- Called from the same thread that calls *next_client_update*, whenever a packet is received from the server.
 Required.

-	- **wake_up_callback** -- Optional callback.
-Pass NULL if not used.
-Sets a callback function to be called from an internal network next thread when a packet is ready to be received for this client.
-Intended to let you set an event of your own creation when a packet is ready to receive, making it possible to use Network Next with applications built around traditional select or wait for multiple event style blocking socket loops.
-Call next_client_update to pump received packets to the packet_received_callback when you wake up on your main thread from your event.

 **Return value:**